apaolini/envinfo/README.md

 ### Packaging ###

  1. Create the envinfo.war file running `warbler`
- 2. Deploy it to tour favorite Java Application Server
+ 2. Deploy it to your favorite Java Application Server

 Adding tests
 ------------